Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Method

-The free configuration space $\mathcal{Q}_\text{free}$ for the robots $R_l$ is time-dependent, as objects and other agents might move on previously planned paths, as described in \eqref{eq:dofs}.
-Specifically, it can be the case that some of the agents we are currently planning for move on a fixed path for some time, i.e. they only become a degree of freedom at some point $T>\bar{T}^{l-1}$.
-We deal with this by using a constrained path-planner \cite{berenson2009manipulation}, with the constraints as defined in $\eqref{eq:dofs}$.
+The free configuration space $\mathcal{Q}_\text{free}$ for the robots $R_l$ is time-dependent, as objects and other agents might move on previously planned paths.
+Additionally, it can be the case that some of the agents we are currently planning for move on a fixed path for some time, i.e., they only become a degree of freedom at time $t>\bar{T}^{l-1}$.
+We deal with this by using a constrained path-planner \cite{berenson2009manipulation}, with the constraints defined in \cref{eq:dofs}.

-Finally, specific care has to be taken due to the time-dimension, and the direction-dependent distance function in our configuration-space:
+Specific care has to be taken due to the time-dimension, and the direction-dependent distance function in the configuration space:

 where $d_{\mathcal{Q}_{R_l}}$ can be any valid metric in $\mathcal{Q}_{R_l}$, and $v$ is an estimate of the velocity.
 We use $\lambda\in(0,1]$ to describe the importance of the path-length and the needed time respectively.
-This distance-metric encodes the inability to move from a configuration $q_1$ at $t_1$ to a configuration $q_2$ at time $t_2$ if either the required speed $v$ is too high, or we would need to move backwards in time.
+This distance-metric encodes the inability to move from a configuration $q_1$ at time $t_1$ to a configuration $q_2$ at time $t_2$ if either the required speed $v$ is too high, or the robot would need to move backwards in time.

-We then extend the bi-directional rapidly-exploring random tree (RRT) algorithm \cite{Kuffner2000} to space-time: This extension consists of the previously described keyframe sampler which generates the goals, time-dependent collision queries, and configuration-sampling bounded by the sampled keyframe time.
+We then extend bi-directional rapidly-exploring random trees (RRT)~\cite{Kuffner2000} to space-time\footnote{In this work, we used an early version of the algorithm presented in~\cite{grothe2022strrt}.}: This extension consists of the previously described keyframe sampler which generates the goals, time dependent collision queries, and configuration-sampling bounded by the sampled keyframe time.
 Specific care has to be taken when connecting edges using the goal-centered tree: we move `backwards' in this case, and thus the distance function has to be adapted.
-This bi-directional space-time RRT formulation allows us to efficiently find paths within reasonable planning times.
+This bi-directional space-time RRT formulation allows us to efficiently find paths.

+After finding a path using the outlined approach, we post-process the path by shortcutting~\cite{Geraerts2007} the obtained path, and smoothing it. \rb{ Shortcutting of the path works by repeatedly choosing two discrete states of the path and checking if they can be connected with a straight line while fulfilling the constraints, e.g., collision, kinematics, or velocity limits.
+If that is the case, the straight line path replaces the part of the path between the chosen discrete states. }

+\rb{ For smoothing, we use an optimizer~\cite{14-toussaint-KOMO} that takes the constraints and the cost function of the original problem as input and is thus able to take the dynamics and constraints into account.
+Taking this approach is similar to separating path planning and trajectory planning, and is a common approach to find feasible paths in cluttered environments \cite{kant1986toward,pham2017admissible}. }